-Survé is expected to testify after Kuben Naidoo, the deputy governor of the South African Reserve Bank.
+Survé is expected to testify after Kuben Naidoo, the deputy governor of the SA Reserve Bank.

-The inquiry, which began its work in January, is investigating allegations of wrongdoing at the asset manager, including in its internal governance and how it made controversial investment decisions.
+The inquiry, which started its work in January, is investigating allegations of wrongdoing at the asset manager, including in its internal governance and how it made controversial investment decisions.

 Two of the investments that have come under scrutiny are linked to Survé.